 The table below shows the estimated organic Google traffic to each of the Yell client’s websites identified.
 The first column shows the monthly traffic the site was receiving when Yell started building links to their site.
 The second column shows the traffic those sites receive now.
 Those shown in red have seen a decline in traffic since they started using Yell’s service.
 All of these businesses have been using Yell’s SEO services for at least 12 months.

 Website names redacted to protect them from negative action by Google.

 As you can see, the vast majority of these businesses have seen a significant drop in Google traffic since using Yell’s SEO service.
-Those sites showing a small gain are mostly due to more people searching for their business by name.
+Those sites showing a small gain are mostly due to people searching for their business by name.
 The worst affected site has lost an estimated 3,108 Google visitors since they started using Yell’s service.
-This drop is despite (or possibly due to) Yell building over 100 links to their website!
+This drop is despite (or possibly due to) Yell building more than 100 links to their website!